Obersch

 Obersch is the northermost inhabited contintent of Tear, with its northern tip located at 30E x 73N.
 Similar in size to both Inik and Sekhu, Obersch stretches roughtly 3800km from north to south and 3400km from east to west.
 To the west is the Sea of Obersch, to the east is the Northern Ocean, and to the south is the Queen's Sea.
 Vehira is not visibile from anywhere on Obersch, though few here question its existence, and those who do tend not to be particularly radical about it.

 The climate of Obersch ranges from temperate in the south below the Cignerac and Salmon Rivers, to brutally inhospitable in the northern reaches of the Bald Mountains and the Nornges Taiga.
 In the south, summer temperatures rarely exceed 25 degrees, and fall to -20 in the winter.
-In the north, above the 65th parallel, summer temperatures average zero, with occasional balmy days reaching 10 degrees.
+In the north, above the 65th parallel, summer temperatures hover around 10 degrees, with balmy days reaching 15 degrees.
 Northern winters see temperatures below -15 for months, with lows falling to -50.
 Survival in the north is enormously challenging, and cities like Borea at 34E x 69N represent the most extreme inhabited environments that can be found on Tear.

 Major industries on Obersch are forestry and mining.
 Whaling, fishing and trapping are also important.
 In many of the southern and eastern regions the production of maple syrup, honey, and different beers, ales, meads, wines, ciders and distilled spirits is also significant.